Why brand should invest in art and creative partnerships

 We would always like to find ourselves on the side where we are creating things that really matter and where we can make a difference.
 And while it is about the image of the brand and the reputation, it is also about corporate citizenship.
 It would be obscene to measure this with car sales.
 With our cultural engagement, we want to open up to a much broader audience.

-There has always been a mutually seductive rapport between art and money, and BMW isn’t alone to tap into the art world.
-Yet, not all sponsorships and patronages feel genuine.
-What would be your advice on the correct way to engage with the arts?
+Art and money have always needed one another, yet not all sponsorships and patronages feel genuine.
+What would be your advice on the best way to engage with the arts?

 There isn’t a manual on corporate cultural management – global guidance for companies to get involved in the arts.
 You need to define the corners in which you can engage and find some guidelines, so it isn’t throwing money at an institution and them singing your song.
 The strategy must be based on your company’s values.
 You cannot fake authenticity.
 It needs to be something meaningful.